Liinkiing/next-ts-graphql-apollo-starter/README.md

 Again, personal preference here, but the starter comes with framer motion already configured to handle Next pages changes and enable some smooth transitions when navigating.
 You can find the default variant used for the page transitions in `~/common/framer.ts`.

+## Testing

+[Jest](https://github.com/facebook/jest) and [@testing-library/react](https://github.com/testing-library/react-testing-library) is used to run your tests.
+It comes preconfigured with [ts-jest](https://github.com/kulshekhar/ts-jest) so your tests also checks your types.
+You can look the **jest.config.js** and the file **setupTest.ts** to see what's in there.
+[jest-styled-components](https://github.com/styled-components/jest-styled-components) is also used to have deterministic classNames within your styled components that you are testing.

 ## Aliases